tramhao/termusic/README.md

 ### [v0.3.16]
 - Released on: Oct, 2021.
 - New: loop mode configuration.
-Default is loop mode, can switch to consume mode by pressing "z" key when focusing Queue.
-In consume mode, previous song cannot be played as it's already removed from the queue.
+Default is loop mode, can switch to queue mode and single loop mode by pressing "m" key when focusing Playlist.
+In queue mode, previous song cannot be played as it's already consumed from the playlist.
+In single loop mode, previous song will be ignored.
+- Rename playlist to library, and queue to playlist.

 ### [v0.3.15]